Classical causal models for Bell and Kochen-Specker inequality violations require fine-tuning: Introduction

 Quantum contextuality, the phenomenon uncovered by Kochen and Specker (KS) \cite{Kochen1967}, is at the core of the quantum departure from classicality, and has recently been identified as a candidate for the resource behind the power of quantum computation~\cite{Howard2014}.
 Much controversy still exists, however, on what exactly contextuality is, with different formalisms giving different definitions of the phenomenon~\cite{Spekkens2005,Abramsky2011,Cabello2014,Acin2015}.
 For example, derivations following the work of Kochen-Specker require an assumption of outcome determinism, the validity of which in experimentally relevant situations has been criticised~\cite{Spekkens2005,Spekkens2014}.
 Indeed, it has been argued that it is not possible to experimentally test contextuality without extra assumptions~\cite{Barrett2004}.

 Bell nonlocality~\cite{Bell1964} rests on comparatively solid foundations.
-It is best understood as the incompatibility between quantum correlations and causal constraints \cite{Wiseman2017}.
+It is best understood as the incompatibility between quantum correlations and causal constraints~\cite{Wiseman2017}.
 A modern approach is to capture these constraints within the framework of \emph{causal networks} \cite{Pearl2000}, where causal structure is represented as a \emph{directed acyclic graph} (DAG) (Fig.~\ref{DAG}).
-Assuming a particular causal graph -- in the Bell case, motivated by relativity -- implies constraints on observable probability distributions, such as Bell inequalities.
-A violation of a Bell inequality can thus be understood as a violation of one or more of the assumptions underlying that framework, such as Reichenbach's principle of common cause~\cite{Reichenbach1956, Cavalcanti2014}.

-The causal network formalism was brought to the attention of the quantum foundations community in an influential work by Wood and Spekkens~\cite{Wood2015}, who showed that Bell inequalities can be derived from a core principle of that framework: \emph{no-fine-tuning}.
-That is, every causal model that allows for certain Bell inequality violations requires causal connections not observed in the phenomena, such as faster-than-light signalling.
-Only with special, finely-tuned, parameters can a causal model ``hide'' those connections from observers.
-This provides a novel way of looking at Bell inequalities -- not as implications of relativistic causal structure, but as implications of classical causal principles for \emph{any} causal structure.
-That result, however, applied only to phenomena satisfying two extra assumptions, which makes it inapplicable to contextuality scenarios.
-Here I will prove a more general result without those extra conditions.

-The framework of causal networks has motivated several new directions for the study of quantum causality.
-One promising programme is to extend the classical causal formalism to a framework of \emph{quantum causal models} \cite{Cavalcanti2014, Henson2014, Pienaar2015, Chaves2015, Costa2016, Allen2016}, opening the exciting prospect of a coherent understanding of the nature of causality in a quantum world, and a resolution of at least part of the puzzle of Bell's theorem~\cite{Cavalcanti2016}.
+Assuming a causal graph motivated by relativity (Fig.~\ref{fig:Bell}), we can derive constraints on observable probability distributions -- the Bell inequalities.
+A violation of a Bell inequality thus implies either a violation of relativistic causality, or of one or more of the assumptions underlying this framework for causality, such as Reichenbach's principle of common cause~\cite{Reichenbach1956, Cavalcanti2014}.
+This second alternative has motivated a programme to extend the classical causal formalism to a framework of \emph{quantum causal models} \cite{Cavalcanti2014, Henson2014, Pienaar2015, Chaves2015, Costa2016, Allen2016}, opening the exciting prospect of a coherent understanding of the nature of causality in a quantum world, and a resolution of at least part of the puzzle of Bell's theorem~\cite{Cavalcanti2016}.